keshonok/killmenot/README.md

 Start Nginx with a simple `sudo service nginx start`.
 Then try to `kill -9 <PID of Nginx process>`.

 See the process table with `ps ax`.
 See that Nginx is still there.
-See what's happened in `/var/log/syslog` or wherever your system logs kernel messages are.
+See what's happened in `/var/log/syslog` or wherever your system logs kernel messages.